-Apply with an LSAT south of the mid 150s and you likely end up in a dog eat dog program where few candidates go through to graduate and get legal jobs.
+Apply with an LSAT south of the mid 150s, and you likely end up in a dog eat dog program where few candidates go through to graduate and get legal jobs.
 I’m talking about this kind of school.
-Basically, you should hesitate to attend a school when there is a raging debate about whether that school should exist at all.
+You should hesitate to attend a school when there is a raging debate about whether that school should exist at all.

 You might be surprised to find that I don’t think there is anything fundamentally wrong with attending a school where you have less than 50% odds of getting a job in the field you are seeking — what’s off nowadays is the price.
-In most cases it’s just too much to pay for a degree that might have limited value.
+In most cases, it’s just too much to pay for a degree that might have limited value.
 Tuition and fees often run to about $40,000 even at 3rd and 4th tier schools.
-There is the possibility that this will change in the near future.
-Low cost alternatives are possible– CUNY law, which currently has in-state tuition set at $7,331.45 per semester ($14,662.90 per year), is an existing example, one of the very few.
+There is the possibility that this will change shortly.
+Low-cost alternatives are possible– CUNY law, which currently has in-state tuition set at $7,331.45 per semester ($14,662.90 per year), is an existing example, one of the very few.

 Likewise, a 2.5 or lower GPA is typically just too much ballast to overcome.
-Even if you do get a great LSAT score, say a 175, you’ll likely be kept out of the top 10 schools.
+Even if you do get an excellent LSAT score, say a 175, you might still have a tough time getting into the top 10 schools.
 My feeling is that people capable of that score might better use their strengths in a field that isn’t quite so preclusive to students with low GPAs.

 5. You Shouldn’t Feel 100% Committed To The Idea Of Law School